albertito/kxd/doc/quick_start.rst

  Key Exchange Daemon - Quick start
 ===================================

-In this guide we show how to set up a key exchange daemon and client on a typical scenario where the keys are used to open a device encrypted with dm-crypt (the standard Linux disk encryption).
+In this guide we show how to set up a `key exchange daemon`_ and client on a typical scenario where the keys are used to open a device encrypted with dm-crypt_ (the standard Linux disk encryption).

+These steps have been checked on a Debian install, other distributions should be similar but may differ on some of the details (specially on the "`Configuring crypttab`_" section).

-``server`` is the hostname of the server.
+- ``server`` is the hostname of the server.
-``client`` is the hostname of the client.
+- ``client`` is the hostname of the client.
-``sda2`` is the encrypted drive.
+- ``sda2`` is the encrypted drive.

 Initial server setup
 ====================

-First of all, install *kxd* on the server, usually via your distribution packages, or directly from source.
+First of all, install kxd_ on the server, usually via your distribution packages, or directly from source.

-Then, run ``create-kxd-config``, which will create the configuration directories, and generate the server key/cert pair.
+Then, run ``create-kxd-config``, which will create the configuration directories, and generate a self-signed_ key/cert pair for the server.
 Everything is in ``/etc/kxd/``.

 Initial client setup
 ====================

-Install *kxc* on the client machine, usually via your distribution packages, or directly from source.
+Install kxc_ on the client machine, usually via your distribution packages, or directly from source.

 Then, run ``kxc-add-key server sda2``, which will create the configuration